wemersonnino/blog/wp-content/plugins/web-stories/readme.txt

 * Enhancement: improved media upload experience for pre-optimized videos.
 * Bug fixes and performance improvements.

-= 1.23.2 =

-* Fixes another issue related to story poster images.

-= 1.23.1 =

-* Fixes an issue with story poster images not saving correctly.

 == Upgrade Notice ==

+= 1.25.1 =

+This release addresses a few regressions regarding the checklist, templates, and media uploads.

+= 1.25.0 =

+This release adds improvements to webcam recording, saving, and the floating menu bar.

 = 1.24.0 =

 This release introduces multi-page canvas and contains improvements to webcam recording, third-party media, and templates.

-= 1.23.2 =

-This release fixes another issue related to story poster images.

-= 1.23.1 =

-This release fixes an issue with story poster images not saving correctly.